tillchen/personal-website/content/posts/2019-7-27-SQL-Notes.md

     SELECT foo, bar
     FROM a
     NATURAL JOIN b;
+    -- Cross join creates the Cartesian product
+    SELECT foo, bar
+    FROM a CROSS JOIN b;
     ```

 9. `LIMIT 100` limits the number of rows to 100. `LIMIT 2, 3` gets 3 rows that start with the third row (rows are also 0-index based).